IBM/yaps/README.md

 # YAPS

-Yaps is a new surface language for Stan (http://mc-stan.org/).
-It allows to write Stan program using Python syntax.
+Yaps is a new surface language for [Stan](http://mc-stan.org/).
+It allows to write Stan programs using Python syntax.
 For example, consider the following Stan program:
 ```stan
 data {